 2. Fear of Being Handled

 Because some dogs feel uncomfortable being touched by strangers, some may dislike being visited and given shots.
 For this reason, it is important to start making vet visits pleasant from early puppy hood by making "fake vet visits" happen.
 It is helpful to prepare "examination set-ups" .
 Basically, you would desensitize the puppy to have its ears, mouth, and other body parts touched along with counter-conditioning.
 You would touch the paw and give treat, check the ears and give a treat, open the mouth and give a treat.

 By having a friend mimic a vet by placing the puppy on a table and have the friend touch the pup's ears, check the mouth and look at the paws and give treats, you would further enhance the training in associating handling with pleasant things such as food and praise.

-But My Dog is Still Scared of the Vet's Office/Examination Room and, Most of All, the Shots!
+My Dog Is Still Scared of the Vet's Office and Shots

 While the above techniques may help make the vet hospital less threatening, there are still a few problems.
 One of them, is that for dogs in general the vet hospital may remain a scary place because of the nervousness of other dogs around.
 Dogs can easily sense fear of other dogs because scared dogs at times release anal gland secretions that are easily detected by dogs.